nmogil-tw/twilio-azure-ai-agents/README.md

 ## Docker Deployment

+> ⚠️ **Important**: This is an example configuration.
+Review and customize all settings for your specific production environment, security requirements, and compliance needs before deploying to production.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed guidance.

 This application is Docker-ready with production-optimized containers for easy deployment to cloud platforms.

 ### Quick Start with Docker Compose